 Our sole priority for the last few months has been to keep the parks open and safe, and we’re doing everything we can to ensure this is the case.
 We want to say a huge thank you to everyone for their support and for following the rules on social distancing.

 We know how crucial it is for people’s physical and mental wellbeing to be able to have access to these valuable green spaces, and if we all work together we can keep them open for everyone to enjoy at this difficult time.

-Following the Government's changes to lockdown restrictions on 4th July, we are doing what we can to open our facilities safely but want to warn visitors that it is not business as usual.
-Social distancing is still essential and we ask that you act with kindness and consideration to other park visitors, as well as making sure you throw your litter in the bins or take it home if they're full.
+Following the Government's changes to lockdown restrictions on 14th September 2020, social distancing is still essential and we ask that you act with kindness and consideration to other park visitors, as well as making sure you throw your litter in the bins or take it home if they're full.

-Please see below for the latest changes to our park facilities.
+Please see below for the latest status of our park facilities.

 Diana, Princess of Wales’s Memorial Playground, Kensington Gardens

-This playground is open between 10am and 8pm, with last entry at 7.30pm.
+Following essential maintenance, this playground is now open again between 10am and 6:45pm, with last entry at 6:30pm.

 There is a reduced capacity of 250 visitors at any one time and all children must be accompanied by an adult.

 The playground is operating a 'one in, one out' rule, and visitors must leave as a group and not at staggered times.